jncurrie/mscde/README.md

 ## 'Open Seas': Possibility and Vulnerability

 Educational policy entertains a certain ‘frontierism’ in how technologies could change education for the better (Vincent-Lancrin, 2021, pp. 19-41)[^21], apparent in the cyclical promotion of digital technologies as the ‘next big thing’.
 MOOCs themselves have already travelled through the “hype, hope and disappointment” cycle described by Selwyn (2011, p.62)[^22].
-Adopting imagery of ships on the ‘open seas’, initial forays in open, mass-scale education via early university-led iterations focusing on collaboration and connectivism (cMOOCs), led to the widely-heralded launches of platform MOOCs (xMOOCs) that would “disrupt” traditional education (Weller, 2015, p.4)[^23], followed by disillusionment when their limited capacities were realised.
-After more than a decade, MOOCs now appear to be on set bearings as providers of mainly professional training alongside partnerships with traditional universities - ironic, considering openness’ initial stance against such ‘elite’ institutions.
+Adopting imagery of ships on the ‘open seas’, initial forays in open, mass-scale education via early university-led iterations focusing on collaboration and connectivism (cMOOCs), led to the widely-heralded launches of platform MOOCs (xMOOCs) that claimed to 'disrupt' traditional education, followed by disillusionment when their limited capacities were realised (Weller, 2015, p.4)[^23].
+After more than a decade, MOOCs now appear to be on set bearings as providers of professional training alongside partnerships with traditional universities - ironic, considering openness’ initial stance against such ‘elite’ institutions.
 The ‘open seas’ of digital education promise ‘limitless’ possibilities to users, but also render them vulnerable to the larger forces of platform capitalism and neoliberalism, and the risks of ‘exposure’ surrounding data privacy and ethics.

 <param ve-image
        label="Like the open seas, open education can contain both possibilities and dangers."